 The NAAG Tobacco Staff specializes in matters related to the Tobacco Master Settlement Agreement (“MSA”).
 Its staff is dedicated to helping the attorneys general of the signatory States (“Settling States”) interpret, implement, and enforce this agreement.
 The Tobacco Staff is devoted exclusively and long term to maintaining and strengthening the MSA and state regulation of the tobacco industry.

-NAAG Tobacco Counsel supports the leadership work of the NAAG Tobacco Committee co-chaired by Missouri Attorney General Chris Koster and South Dakota Attorney General Marty Jackley.
+NAAG Tobacco counsel supports the leadership work of the NAAG Tobacco Committee chaired by Missouri Attorney General Chris Koster, with Indiana Attorney General Greg Zoeller serving as vice chair.
 The Committee co-chairs sent a July 8, 2013 NAAG letter to the new director of the Center for Tobacco Products at the U.S. Food and Drug Administration about tobacco issues at the state and federal level.
 To read the letter, click here.

 To provide highly qualified and experienced attorneys and support staff to preserve the MSA and to maximize its value to the Settling States by supporting their efforts to enforce, defend and improve the agreement.
 NAAG counsel work includes:

 - representing the States in court in MSA-related litigation,

 - supporting the States on MSA-related litigation, including providing expertise on legal and factual issues and on tactics and strategy,

 - representing the States in bankruptcy court when a tobacco manufacturer files for bankruptcy,

 - providing legal advice on any matter related to the MSA or tobacco regulation,